Shubhanflash22/Wind-Generation-forecasting-based-on-Meteorological-Information-R/README.md

 Pls reach out in case the results in the report need to be recreated

-3. Model outputs wind power predictions for the next 48 hours.
-4. Visualizations of predicted vs actual generation are generated automatically.

 ## Models

 * **BCD Classifier:** Handles classification of non-stationary patterns in wind data.